Melika-ElWadany/Learn_Target/README.md

 ## Learn_Target
 1. First our tool will allow students to input their homework assignment, which the exam may be based on, and a video lecture or a pdf.
-2. Second, the AI powered tool will then return topics and information related to the questions which the students can study on.
+2. Second, the AI powered tool will then return the "relevant" topics among the uploaded data.
+The student then wouldn't need to explore the rest of the data since it does not "directly" relate to the problem at hand.
+Narrowing down the search.

 ### Tech Stack
 - HTML